For First Years and Parents

 Pack light as the scouts do not need a lot of clothing.
 Contact your scout’s patrol leader if you have any questions as to what to bring.
 Please save room in your scout’s pack to carry food and other patrol items and equipment that will be split among the scouts by the patrol leader.
 Normally the patrol leader passes out patrol gear and the food each scout is expected to help carry.
 Scouts please do your best to pack and bring this to the meeting so you can be helped.

-There will be two Dads shadowing each patrol and the patrols will be on their own.
+There will be two parents shadowing each patrol and the patrols will be on their own.
 This is a scout-led hike and each patrol will camp two nights in different locations of their choosing and ordinarily no other patrols will be nearby.
-The shadow Dads will be nearby and observers only.
+The shadow dads will be nearby and will observers only.

 May